Cookies & Cups > Recipes > Cookies > Gingersnap Cookies

 • Perfect for the holidays.
 I think gingersnap cookies are easily the most festive of holiday cookies.
 They’re warm and cozy and just perfect for enjoying with a cup of coffee or tea.

 • Super easy.
 All you’ll need is one bowl and a baking sheet to prepare these cookies.
 The dough is quick and easy, with no chill time required.
-Plus they only require 15 minutes in the oven!
+Plus, they only require 15 minutes in the oven!

 This gingersnaps recipe is made with molasses, warm spices, and pantry staples.
 Scroll down to the recipe card below for measurements.

-• Butter – At room temperature.
+• Butter – Brought to room temperature.

 How To Make Gingersnap Cookies